kumbulanit/t-sql/lesotho/labs/Module_07_DML_Data_Modification_Lab.md

 WHERE ts.PeriodDate = '2024-08-01';
 ```

+**Detailed Query Explanation:** The initial `SELECT` confirms which rows will change.
+The `UPDATE` sets both the flag and audit columns, and the final query checks that the status text now shows “Final.”
+**Detailed Results Explanation:** After running, you should see no remaining provisional records for 1 Aug 2024, validating that the finalization step succeeded.

 ---

 ### Exercise 7.4: DELETE - Selective Removal

 **Task 7:** Remove test data
+**Topic:** MS20761 Module 7 Lesson 3 – Safely delete training records after review
+**Beginner Explanation:** This example selects test entries inserted by a training account, deletes them, and then counts remaining rows to ensure cleanup is complete.

 ```sql
 -- View test records first
 SELECT *